RESOURCES

 Fireworks Shipping Cost Breakdown: Full Guide for Importers (Sea Freight, Fees & Hidden Costs)

 A practical, no-fluff breakdown of fireworks shipping cost from China for importers in the Middle East and Latin America.
-Covers what drives sea freight pricing, how a DG container bill is structured, 20ft / 40ft cost ranges per lane, the hidden charges (demurrage, inspection, storage, document corrections) and the levers serious buyers use to cut fireworks freight cost 15–30% per container.
+Covers what drives sea freight pricing, how a DG container bill is structured, 20ft / 40ft cost ranges per lane, the 2026 MENA war-risk surcharge, a Jebel Ali vs Dammam vs Hamad GCC port-charge comparison, the hidden charges (demurrage, inspection, storage, document corrections) and the levers serious buyers use to cut fireworks freight cost 15–30% per container.

 Read More